Friday, November 21, 2025

 Here, we meet Conor O’Shea again.
 He is now married to Anastasia and they have twin boys.
 Conor is still leading bus tours of Ireland when one of his former tourists, Corlene Holbrooke, convinces him to buy and renovate Castle Dysert turning it into a hotel.
 Conor would be running the place once it’s opened for guests.
 With his charm and experience working in the tourism industry, he would be perfect for the job.

-This story takes us through the tragic history of Castle Dysert and its ghost haunting mysteries, its restoration process, the hotel’s advertising and publicity campaign, as well as the general business of launching an upscale resort.
+This story takes us through the tragic history of Castle Dysert and its ghost haunting mysteries, its restoration process, the hotel’s publicity campaign, as well as the general business of launching an upscale resort.

 For me, The Story of Grenville King doesn’t have the same delightful spirit that The Tour had.
 There isn’t an assortment of fun characters with life stories and situations that keep the reader engaged and wanting to read more.
 Much of it deals with Conor’s marital and family concerns, which wasn’t what I had in mind when I picked this book.
 That said, there is a story arc involving Corlene and her son that is compelling, worthwhile reading.